converspace/activityweb-specification/README.md

 * __Why not WebIntents?__

  Converspace is about performing all activities on your own site so that you own all your data.
-WebIntents are about performing specific activitites using specific services.
+WebIntents are about performing specific activities using specific services.
 You could achieve the same thing [Activity Dialog](http://converspace.github.com/activity-dialog/) does using WebIntents, but that'll mean taking on a lot of unnecessary complexity.

 Similar Projects
 ----------------